-act special training project: act ensemble theatre company
+act special training course: act ensemble theatre company

 An opportunity for aspiring actors.